BesuDesta/next-portfolio/README.md

 </details>

 **layout.tsx:**
-The layout.tsx file serves as the main layout component for your Next.js application.
+The layout.tsx file serves as the main layout component for your portfolio application.
 It sets up the structure, global styles, and essential metadata for the application, ensuring consistency and SEO optimization across all pages.

 <details>
 <summary><code>components/Experience/data.ts</code></summary>